Stephen Quartermain: Early career

-Television career (Network Ten)
+Television career (Network 10)

-In December 1984, Quartermain joined Network Ten where, during the 1980s, he covered events such as the Seoul Olympics, Wimbledon, The Ashes and the world gymnastics championships.
+In December 1984, Quartermain joined Network 10 where, during the 1980s, he was sports commentator for the National Basketball League and he also covered events such as the Seoul Olympics, Wimbledon, The Ashes and the world gymnastics championships.
 He was also a member of the "Eyewitness News Team".

 In 1991, he hosted the sports program Sportsweek.
-He also covered Commonwealth games, the Sydney Olympics and other special sporting events including AFL, Rugby League, Basketball and Swimming.
+He also covered Commonwealth games, the Sydney Olympics and other special sporting events including AFL, rugby league, basketball and swimming.

 From 1998 until 2004, he appeared on shows such as The Panel, providing sports reports, and commentated Australian Football League matches for Network Ten when they gained the rights in 2002.
-Starting with the 2009 season, he has co-hosted with Robert Walls the new football discussion show One Week at a Time on Network Ten's HD channel One.
+Starting with the 2009 season, he has co-hosted with Robert Walls the new football discussion show One Week at a Time on Network 10's HD channel 10 Bold.
 Stephen hosted five Brownlow Medal ceremony presentations, hosted and called eight AFL Grand Finals until Network Ten lost the football rights at the end of the 2011 season.

-After Network Ten lost the rights to televise AFL, Quartermain remained at the network, retaining his role as weekday sports presenter for the Ten Eyewitness News bulletin in Melbourne.
-In 2013, he became the Friday presenter of Ten Eyewitness News, with Mal Walden wanting to downscale his on-air role.
+After Network 10 lost the rights to televise AFL, Quartermain remained at the network, retaining his role as weekday sports presenter for the 10 News First bulletin in Melbourne.
+In 2013, he became the Friday presenter of 10 News First, with Mal Walden wanting to downscale his on-air role.

 In December 2013, after presenting the main news bulletin for two days per week for some months, Quartermain replaced Walden and became the full-time presenter of Ten Eyewitness News Melbourne.

-Quartermain was also an occasional fill-in host on morning show, 9am with David and Kim.
+Quartermain was also an occasional fill-in host on the morning show 9am with David and Kim.
 He is a member of the MCG Media Hall of Fame and a life member of the Australian Football Media Association.

-In 2015, Quartermain celebrated three decades with Network Ten.
+In 2015, Quartermain celebrated three decades with Network 10.

-In May 2018, Quartermain was replaced by former Seven News Melbourne Friday-Saturday presenter Jennifer Keyte as presenter of 10 News First Melbourne.
+In May 2018, Quartermain was replaced by former Seven News Melbourne Friday to Saturday presenter Jennifer Keyte as presenter of 10 News First Melbourne.
 In July 2018, it was announced that Quartermain would return to his former role as the sport presenter.